Ireland, Barbados and British Guyana 1833-39

 The four companies in Ireland were praised in inspection reports, with the commanding officer, Major Johnston, commended for his efforts to make something out of indifferent material.
 A few bad characters, always in trouble and responsible for much crime, did hamper his efforts in 1834 and 1835.

 In February 1833 the service companies moved from Gibraltar to Barbados where they arrived on March 29.
 In the autumn two companies were detached to Grenada, a third following in January 1834.
-Tensions were running high in the West Indies over the approach of negro emancipation and the men of the 67th had to be ready to repress disorder.
+Tensions were running high in the West Indies over the approach of the emancipation of enslaved people, and the men of the 67th had to be ready to repress disorder.
 In June 1834 disturbances on St Kitt’s, where black workers were resisting ‘the laws as to apprenticeship’, led to detachments parading the island to enforce law and order.

 May 1836 brought a move to British Guyana where the regiment remained for three years.
 The climate was unhealthy, an outbreak of yellow fever in 1837 killing more than 60 men.
 Several others were invalided home, the surgeon having to be carried on board the transport ship on a stretcher.
 The regiment returned to Barbados in 1839 before transferring to Canada the following year.